 - childbearing – for some women, this reduces the risk that endometriosis will recur

-- the contraceptive pill – prevents ovulation and suppresses endometriosis.
+- hormones such as the contraceptive pill – prevent ovulation and may suppress endometriosis.

 Diagnosis of endometriosis

-Diagnosis usually begins with a detailed medical history to help the doctor exclude other possible causes of your symptoms.
+Diagnosis usually begins with a detailed medical history to help your GP exclude other possible causes of your symptoms.
 Diagnosis of endometriosis can be difficult.
 The presence of typical symptoms of endometriosis and pain that does not improve with the usual medications for period pain can indicate the presence of the condition.

 If necessary, further tests that can help diagnosis include:

-- Laparoscopy – surgical procedure performed under general anaesthetic, where a medical instrument with a video camera attached is used to examine your pelvic organs
+- laparoscopy – a surgical procedure performed under general anaesthetic, where a slender medical instrument like a small telescope with a camera attached is used to examine your pelvic organs

-- Colonoscopy – a medical instrument with a video camera attached that is used to examine your bowel.
+- colonoscopy – while you are sedated, a medical instrument with a camera attached is used to examine your bowel.
 This is done if it is thought the endometriosis could also be affecting your bowel.
-You would be sedated for the procedure.

-Endometriosis may not show up during an internal pelvic examination.
+Endometriosis does not usually show up during an internal pelvic examination.
 Your doctor may need to refer you to a gynaecologist.

 Treatment for endometriosis

-Endometriosis can be treated with medications or with surgery.
-Sometimes both medication and surgery are used.
+There is no known cure for endometriosis, but it can be treated with medication or with surgery.
+Most of the time, both medication and surgery are used.
 Some women also benefit from natural therapies.

 Observation with no medical intervention

-In mild cases of endometriosis, it may be possible to simply monitor the condition with regular visits to your doctor or gynaecologist.
-Medications that inhibit prostaglandins (non-steroidal anti-inflammatory drugs such as ibuprofen and mefenamic acid) can help to control any associated pain.
+In mild cases of endometriosis, it may be possible to simply monitor the condition with regular visits to your GP or gynaecologist.
+Non-steroidal anti-inflammatory medications such as ibuprofen and mefenamic acid can help to control any associated pain.

 Hormone treatment for endometriosis

-The misplaced endometrial cells are sensitive to hormones and respond to cyclical fluctuations of oestrogen and progesterone during the menstrual cycle.
+The endometrium-like cells are sensitive to hormones and respond to cyclical fluctuations of oestrogen and progesterone during the menstrual cycle.
 This causes bleeding and pain which hormone therapy can sometimes effectively manage.

 Options for hormone therapy include:

-- Progestins are a group of progesterone-like synthetic hormones that suppress the growth of misplaced endometrium.
-Side effects of gestrinone include weight gain, tender breasts, acne, depression, mood swings, fatigue, nausea and vomiting.
+- progestins – these are a group of progesterone-like synthetic hormones that suppress the growth of misplaced endometrium.
+Side effects may include weight gain, tender breasts, acne, depression, mood swings, fatigue, nausea and vomiting

-- Gonadotrophin-releasing hormone (GnRH) agonists (chemicals that trigger a response in cells) control the amount of oestrogen produced, and this inhibits the growth of the misplaced endometrial cells.
-Side effects of GnRH agonists include menopausal symptoms such as thinning of the bones, hot flushes, dry vagina, headaches, depression, loss of libido (sex drive) and night sweats.
-These side effects can be relieved with oestrogen and progesterone.
+- gonadotrophin-releasing hormone (GnRH) agonists – these are brain hormones that control hormone release in other organs including the ovaries.
+They can be used to inhibit the growth of the endometrium-like cells.
+Side effects of GnRH agonists include menopausal symptoms such as hot flushes, dry vagina, night sweats, thinning of the bones, headaches, depression and loss of libido (sex drive).
+These side effects can be relieved with oestrogen

-- The oral contraceptive pill is frequently used to achieve long-term suppression of endometriosis.
-It can be used to stop the disease progressing in women with mild disease or to stop the disease from recurring following surgical or hormonal treatment.
+- oral contraceptive pill – this is frequently used to achieve long-term suppression of endometriosis.
+It may be used to slow the progression of the disease in women with mild endometriosis, or slow the recurrence of the disease following surgical or hormonal treatment.

-Make sure you are well informed about the possible side effects of these treatments before you and your doctor decide on your treatment.
+Make sure you are well informed about the possible side effects of these options before you and your doctor decide on your treatment.